NRVB/popclip-alfred5-extension/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Please note that while this extension is a modification of Pilotmoon's work, any changes and additions are covered under this license.